-Join Aaron F. Ross for an in-depth discussion in this video Applying an EcoSystem material, part of Up and Running in VUE.
+Join Aaron F. Ross for an in-depth discussion in this video Applying an EcoSystem material, part of Learning VUE.

 - To quickly and easily populate a scene with many,…many objects, such as plants, rocks, or even buildings,…we can use an EcoSystem.…It's a special type of material that instances geometry…onto a terrain.…In order to fully appreciate the power of EcoSystems,…we probably want to increase the number of possible…instances that we can view at any one time…in the open GL previews.…Let's first go into the Options file,…Options.…

 And in Display Options, set the max number of displayed…instances to a higher value.…It's defaulted to only a 150,000,…I'm going to set that to one more order of magnitude,…which is now 1.5 million possible instances…on the screen at once.…And then click OK.…Now we're ready to add the material.…Select the Procedural terrain and go into the…Object Properties Aspect tab, double click on the material.…